 The hike finishes with a long descent on steps into a park area, and then a walk out along the road to the gate.

-At this time of year we might see some lovely blossoms on the first half of the hike.
+At this time of year we should see some lovely autumn colours on the first half of the hike.

 Obstacles you’ll face: